Jayesh-1041/CSS_Assignment/CSS_Theory.md

 ### **Q-19.**   What is the rule set?

-**ANS :-**      A CSS rule set contains one or more selectors and one or more declaration.
-The selector(s), which in this example is h1, points to an HTML element.
-The declaration(s), which in this example are color: blue and text-align: center style the element with a property and value.
+**ANS :-**      A rule set is a collection of one or more rules.
+These rules are grouped together to determine whether a user can perform a specific action on an object.
+By evaluating multiple rules together, rule sets provide a broader, more holistic view of a data source and its records.
+Essentially, a rule set comprises several rules that belong together from a business perspective.